 Logistics are a key concern for manufacturers in any industry, and a key driver of their decision to move offshore.
 This makes sense, too, because companies that relocate their operations to foreign countries to improve their returns on investment have a keen interest in choosing a location where supply chains to high-demand markets are cost effective and efficient.
 With this in mind, it's easy to see why many organizations are choosing manufacturing in Mexico as the wisest business decision with the most offshoring advantages, and even reshoring from China back to the West.

 Mexico in the spotlight

-While the benefits of manufacturing in Mexico are vast, logistical efficiencies are one major reason the country has emerged as a prime location for the industrial sector.
+While the benefits of manufacturing in Mexico are vast, logistics infrastructure is one major reason the country has emerged as a prime location for the industrial sector.
 According to Adrian Gonzalez of Talking Logistics, insights from the 2015 Logistics Summit & Expo revealed Mexico is back in the supply chain spotlight.

 "Mexico is back in the supply chain spotlight."